 Please note: Ally Bank does not provide tax advice and offers this information only as a consumer service.
-You should consult the IRS or a professional tax advisor if you have questions about charitable giving deductions.
+Consult the IRS or a professional tax advisor if you have questions about charitable giving deductions.

-Most everyone knows that the checks you write to qualified charities can also be tax deductions.
+Most everyone knows that the checks you write to qualified charities can qualify as tax deductions.
 But fewer people probably are aware there can be other benefits to charitable giving—some of which can help you out financially and some that can't be measured in dollars and cents.

-If you've retired or have some free time and would like to help a cause you believe in, volunteering not only provides a charity with an additional pair of hands (almost always badly needed), but it also can provide you additional deductions.
-The Internal Revenue Service (IRS) doesn't allow you to deduct for the value of your time or services, but as of 2011, you could deduct for certain costs related to volunteering.
+If you've retired or have some free time and would like to help a cause you believe in, volunteering not only provides a charity with an additional pair of hands, but it also can provide you additional deductions.
+The Internal Revenue Service (IRS) doesn't allow you to deduct for the value of your time or services, but you may be able to deduct certain costs related to volunteering.

 The Monetary Advantages of Volunteering

 IRS Publication 526, Charitable Contributions, lists the volunteering expenses that you may be able to claim on Schedule A of your tax return.
 These include the costs of gas and oil "that are directly related to the getting to and from the place where you are a volunteer."
 If you don't want to figure your actual costs, there is a per-mile deduction.
 Be sure to check the IRS website and Publication 526 for the latest figure, or consult your tax professional to make sure you're making the most of the tax advantages available.

 You can also deduct travel expenses to a convention or other out-of-town location as long as you were performing services for the charity and "there is no significant element of personal pleasure, recreation, or vacation in the travel."
 Other potential deductions include the cost of uniforms, if "the uniforms are not suitable for everyday use, and you must wear them when volunteering," the IRS says.